-ABC releases bonobos back into the wild and protects them for the long haul.
+We release bonobos back into the wild and protect them for the long haul.
 But we don't stop there.

 Ekolo ya Bonobo

-At Ekolo ya Bonobo Community Reserve, ABC protects bonobos and their rainforest home, works within local communities to lessen poverty by providing jobs, health care and education, and raises awareness about bonobos and their plight.
+At Ekolo ya Bonobo Community Reserve, we protect bonobos and their rainforest home, work with local communities to lessen poverty by providing jobs, support health care and education, and raise awareness about bonobos' role in keeping forests healthy.

 A World First

 This is Etumbe.
 She was orphaned by the illegal bushmeat trade.
 Unlike most bonobo orphans, Etumbe was sold to a biomedical laboratory instead of a pet dealer.
 She was sentenced to live in a cage for the rest of her life.

 But Etumbe escaped that fate because our founder, Claudine André, worked for years to free her.
 When Etumbe finally arrived at Lola ya Bonobo Sanctuary, she delighted in simple pleasures -- climbing a tree for an afternoon nap or cracking open palm nuts in the sun.
 Most of all, she was happy to be with other bonobos, and, eventually, to cradle her own baby in her arms.

 Gentle and loving, Etumbe became a leader in her group.
 Then, after years of planning, in 2009 Etumbe became the matriarch of the first group of bonobos to ever be returned to the wild.

 Land of the Bonobos

 Ekolo ya Bonobo means "Land of the Bonobos' in Lingala, the predominant language of the DR Congo.